What is an ophthalmologist?

 Education

-Ophthalmologists have more extensive training than optometrists in the diagnosis and medical care of eye diseases and conditions.
-And, with a few exceptions, only ophthalmologists are trained and licensed to perform eye surgery.
+Ophthalmologists have extensive training in the diagnosis and medical care of eye diseases and conditions.
+Ophthalmologists are trained and licensed to perform eye surgery.

 Generally, the education of an ophthalmologist includes: